 Every great marketer researches their target audience.
 To do so, you’ll need to figure out how old they are, where they live, where they work, and their economic status.
 You’ll also want to determine what their pain points are and how to provide them with solutions.

-Take this research a step further by figuring your target audience’s goals and dreams.
+Take this research a step further by figuring out your target audience’s goals and dreams.

 5. Develop Your Voice

 Every brand has a voice and tone they use in all of their creative materials.
-A brand’s voice is also used in their communication with customers.
+A brand’s voice is also used in its communication with customers.